We are very proud of our students' appearance and uniform; it promotes a shared identity and ensures that all students are equal.

 - Optional sports hoodie with KES logo

 JEWELLERY Earrings - gold or silver studs should be small and discreet.
 Only one earring should be worn in each lobe.
+No piercings should be worn in any other part of the ear.
 Rings, necklaces and bracelets are not allowed.
 A normal wristwatch may be worn.
+Jewellery is the responsibility of the pupil and not the school.
+Lost or damaged items will not be refunded.
+All jewellery must be removed during practical lessons, including PE lessons and science experiments.

 PIERCINGS These are restricted to one plain gold or silver stud in each ear lobe.
 Piercings for both sexes in other parts of the body are not permitted.
 For health and safety reasons, all piercings must be removed when participating in PE activities.
 We would ask parents that permitted piercings are carried out at a time that will allow healing, to ensure that they can be removed for PE activities.